 - A roadmap or a checklist in a .pdf file selecting specialized parts of your article

 etc. (anything that can help your goals and make your content travel a long way)

-So what do you think of the content marketing?
+So what do you think of content marketing?

-Question: Do you find useful this information about content marketing?
+Question: Do you find useful these information about content marketing?
 How do you do your next content?
 You can leave your comments on content marketing or your questions, by clicking here.